-WANTED: Kidnapping & aggravated assault suspect alludes local authorities - Port Arthur News
+WANTED: Kidnapping & aggravated assault suspect eludes local authorities - Port Arthur News

 Multiple children pulled from fiery vehicle in Port Arthur

-Multiple children were pulled from a burning van in the parking of Walmart off U.S. 69 in Port Arthur Friday... read more
+Multiple children were pulled from a burning van in the parking lot of Walmart off U.S. 69 in Port Arthur... read more

-Note: This story has been updated at https://www.panews.com/2021/02/19/massive-law-enforcement-effort-leads-to-kidnapping-suspects-arrest/